AnkushMulkar/Employee-churning-deployment-streamlit/README.md

-# Streamlit app
-Emplyeee_analytics-Employee will churn or not?
+# Emplyeee_analytics-Employee will churn or not?
+Deployed on Streamlit app

 ### App link https://ankushmulkar-emplyeee-analytics-stramlit-v991uw.streamlit.app/